-9An illustrative example is the California electricity market at the turn of the millennium.
-The price hedge consisted of a regulated retail price with retailers carrying the full spot price risk.
-All three investor-owned retailers subsequently ran into serious financial difficulties as spot prices soared to record levels in the summer of 2000, and one of them went bankrupt.
-See Wolak (2003) for diagnosis of the famous California electricity crisis.
-Producers carry the spot price risk under the system of reliability options, unless they themselves manage to hedge this risk.
-Neuhoff et al. (2016) discuss the distribution of risks associated with reliability options.
+&lt;sup>9An illustrative example is the California electricity market at the turn of the millennium.
+The price hedge then consisted of a regulated retail price with retailers carrying the full spot price risk.
+As a consequence, all three investor-owned retailers ran into serious financial difficulties as spot prices soared to record levels in the summer of 2000.
+One of them went bankrupt; see Wolak (2003) for a discussion of the famous California electricity crisis.
+Under a system of reliability options, producers carry the spot price risk, unless they themselves manage to hedge this risk.
+Neuhoff et al. (2016) discuss the distribution of risks associated with such reliability options.